 - Weekly play observations were carried out in an Essex-based Activity Centre over a six month period.
 The observations culminated in the development of a typology of Treasure Basket behaviours (2011/12).

-- National Hands Movement research - ongoing in partnership with Jan White (2013/14).
+- National Hands Movement research focusing on children’s hand movements as they play and explore - partnership with Jan White (2013/14).
 Although only a pilot project a number of tentative findings were identified.

-- The potential benefits of using sensory-rich objects to support adults with Alzheimer’s – a 10 week Masters project being led by Kevin Hughes.
-Click here for a summary of the research and more details on how to get involved.
+- The potential benefits of using sensory-rich objects to support adults with Alzheimer’s – a 10 week Masters project led by Kevin Hughes.

-- The special attributes of messy play resources in supporting children’s therapeutic play – an ongoing Diploma project led by Sue Gascoyne using a questionnaire and casestudy observations.
+- The special attributes of messy play resources in supporting children’s therapeutic play – Diploma project led by Sue Gascoyne using a questionnaire and casestudy observations.
+You can find details of the resulting European Research article here.

-- A comparison between the fine motor actions evident in children’s play and the exploratory hand procedures of adults – a 10 week Masters project being led by Katie Kumiscia.
-Click here for a summary of the research and more details on how to get involved.
+- A comparison between the fine motor actions evident in children’s play and the exploratory hand procedures of adults – a 10 week Masters project led by Katie Kumiscia.